-Beauty Q&A: What’s the Difference Between Toner and Astringent?October 04, 2019
+Beauty Q&A: What’s the Difference Between Toners and Astringents?September 28, 2022

-Los Angeles–based esthetician, Stacy Cox, refers to toner as a preparatory agent.
+Stacy Cox, a Los Angeles–based esthetician, refers to toner as a preparatory agent.
 “Toner primes the skin for moisturizers and serums,” she explains.
 “It allows for these solutions to penetrate deeper into your skin, helps hydrate the skin and removes any excess dirt or grime that wasn’t cleaned off by your facial cleanser.”

-Astringents have more of a one-track mind and are mainly used to treat oily, acneic complexions.
-Dr. Friedman advises proceeding with caution when using these super-potent formulas.
-A formula we know we can rely on is the Kiehl’s Blue Astringent Herbal Lotion because it contains witch hazel that kills pore-clogging bacteria in one shot.
-According to Kiehl’s, this specific astringent was originally created for just those with acne-prone skin, but those with oily skin can use it in place of their everyday toner.
+Astringents are mainly used to treat oily and acne-prone skin.
+Dr. Friedman advises proceeding with caution when using these formulas.
+A formula we know we can rely on is the Kiehl’s Blue Astringent Herbal Lotion because it contains witch hazel that kills pore-clogging bacteria.